Welfare Statistics + FAQs

 How long is the average person on welfare?

 This depends on the person’s eligibility as well as on the type of program.
 Plus, some states limit the assistance duration between 2–5 years.
 TANF users receive, on average, assistance between 1–12 months.
 About half of the recipients of housing assistance participate between 37–48 months.

 Which states have the most welfare recipients?

 California and New York are the states with the most TANF recipients.
-New Mexico has the most recipients of federal funding.
+New Mexico has the highest percentage of federal funding recipients.
 California and Texas recorded the most SNAP participants.
 So, the answer to this question depends on the program.

 How much is the average welfare check?

 The amount of the average welfare check depends on the program, state, and recipient.
 However, the average TANF support a single-parent family with two children gets is about $418 per month.
 This help comes with a 60-month lifetime limit.
 Please note that this amount can vary significantly.